Tony Wright (Great Yarmouth MP): Political career

 In his political career, Tony Wright first stood for a Council seat in 1979 and missed out losing by 86 votes.
 He was subsequently voted in 1980 until 1982 when he lost by 15 votes.
 Tony Wright was then re-elected in 1986 and remained a Councillor until 1998.

 In total he served fourteen years for Great Yarmouth Borough Council and was chairman of various committees, Deputy Leader for four years and Leader of the council for over two years from 1995 until 1997.

 In addition, in 1983 Tony Wright was employed by Great Yarmouth Labour Party as full-time organiser up until the 1997 general election when he was elected as Member of Parliament for Great Yarmouth and retained his seat at both the 2001 and 2005 elections.

 He is a member of Amicus and the GMB Union.

 During his time in Parliament, Tony Wright sat on several committees including the Public Administration Committee and Trade and Industry Select Committee.
 He was active within many All Party Parliamentary Group (APPG's), including chairing the APPG for Sea Cadets and acting as treasurer for the United Kingdom Parliamentary Football Club, which is itself attributed to a great deal of charity work.

 Tony Wright lists among his main accomplishments during his parliamentary career as including the securing of Objective 2 status for Great Yarmouth, securing Assisted Area status helping to attract new investment to the area, the increase in funding to Great Yarmouth's schools, police force and hospital and the introduction of SureStart services.

-At the 2010 General Election. he lost his parliamentary seat to Conservative candidate Brandon Lewis with a swing over 9% against him.
+At the 2010 general election, Wright lost his parliamentary seat to Conservative candidate Brandon Lewis with a swing over 9% against him.

 After his defeat he has since stood for Norfolk County Council in the Gorleston-on-Sea St Andrews wards in both 2013, 2017, as well as at a 2015 by election finishing second each time.

 In 2018 he was reelected to Great Yarmouth Borough Council in Nelson ward and was subsequently re-elected in 2019 and 2023.